Skip to main content

 4 mentions Positive Neutral Negative

 The atmosphere of the game is praised for its relaxing and immersive qualities, enhanced by atmospheric audio and visuals that evoke a chill, Anno-like vibe.
-Players appreciate the overall setup, although some express mixed feelings about other aspects of the game.
+However, some users note that while the setup is appealing, there are aspects of the game that detract from the overall experience.

 • “A neat little game - I'm finding it super relaxing as a casual progression/management experience with atmospheric audio and visuals.”